ministryofjustice/hmpps-renovate-config/README.md

 ]
 ```

+You can switch `matchManagers` for any of the others - [Renovate Managers](https://docs.renovatebot.com/modules/manager/)

 ### Package stability days

-To reduce the noise of PRs being raised as soon as new versions of dependencies are released, you can configure the stability days.
+To reduce the noise of PRs being raised as soon as new versions of dependencies are released, teams can configure the stability days, read more on the [Renovate docs](https://docs.renovatebot.com/configuration-options/#stabilitydays)

 This is treated as a check in GitHub and works well in conjunction with `"prCreation": "not-pending"`

-Read more on the [Renovate docs](https://docs.renovatebot.com/configuration-options/#stabilitydays)

 ```json
 "packageRules": [